ruempel/m41nk3y/README.md

 * The service configuration file is encrypted.
 One can only estimate the number of services included by the file size.
 * Processing is done within the Web browser as a standard application platform.
 * Password patterns fit to most service password requirements on length and character sets.
+* The application can be used offline as soon as the network resources are cached.
+It uses the Progressive Web Application (PWA) model employing a service worker.

 ## Disadvantages
 * With the m4st3rk3y application and the configuration file being public, the technology is vulnerable to offline brute force and dictionary attacks on your master secret.
 Of course, your option is to keep the configuration secret.